Most Famous Logos With a Face

 Logo Wendy’s

 The third largest American fast-food restaurant chain, Wendy’s, has a friendly and attractive logo.
 It depicts the daughter of the company’s founder, Melinda-Lou Thomas.
-For many years of existence (the first restaurant appeared in the late 60s of the last century), the emblem has not undergone significant changes.
+The emblem has not undergone significant changes for many years (the first restaurant appeared in the late 60s of the last century).
 Adjustments were insignificant, so the face of a cheerful girl is still painted on the emblem, almost in pristine form.
-The colorful badge is a black ring in which there is a smiling child.
+The colorful badge is a black ring with a smiling child on it.
 The girl has round eyes, raised eyebrows, a snub nose, bright freckles, and a white-toothed smile.
 She also has red hair gathered in two pigtails and decorated with blue bows.
 The collar also attracts attention.
 In this case, it is scalloped, done in a black and blue palette, but previously, its shape was quite different and underwent several changes.
 Below the portrait in the italicized handwritten script is the name of the fast food restaurant chain.
 The line is slanted and extends upward.
 The sans serif letters are unconventional: they appear to have been written fluently by hand with a marker on a piece of paper.

 Schwarzkopf